auth0-samples/auth0-react-samples/01-Login/README.md

 The server provides one enpoint which serves every other request to the `index.html` file, which will provide support for any client-side routing as all routes go to the same page.
 The app also serves all of the static files, such as the `.js` and `.css` files from the `/public` folder.

-**Checkpoint 6:** If you want to run the project using the server, you need to build the app running `npm run build` and then run the server with `node server.js`.
+**Checkpoint** If you want to run the project using the server, you need to build the app running `npm run build` and then run the server with `node server.js`.
 Everything should work as before but much faster because we are serving production code.